n1ghthavvk/stellaris-evorin/steam-workshop/change-notes.md

+Version 1.16.1
+* Fixed "The Chosen One" Origin, which had still kept the old game version 3.5 logic in the overwritten event (which allowed access to the Shroud earlier than it should've).

 Version 1.16.0
 * Update to game version 3.6.*
 * Updated "Eldest Sibling" Origin, ensuring compatibility for all planet classes from Planetary Diversity (up to its release on 2nd December 2022)